1421783228/zlf.github.io/content/authors/admin/_index.md

 I am currently a Research Assistant at the Computational Social Science Research Center, Zhejiang University.
 My research interests focus on computational social science, particularly in areas such as social simulation, agent-based modeling, and natural language processing applications in social science.

-I received my Master's degree in Computational Sociology from Central South University, where I developed strong skills in social research methods and advanced statistical analysis.
-During my undergraduate studies at Shan Xi University, I majored in Labor and Social Security, which provided me with a solid foundation in social policy and welfare studies.

-My current work involves developing and applying computational methods to understand complex social phenomena, combining traditional sociological approaches with modern computational techniques.